 ► Tens of thousands of students from Washington have attended undergraduate, graduate, and professional programs in other Western states through WICHE’s Student Exchange Program, saving millions of dollars, thanks to reduced tuition rates.
 In just one of the programs, the Western Undergraduate Exchange, Washington students and their families have saved $447.6 million since 1997, when the state started participating.

 ► Washington has received funding to be part of numerous WICHE policy initiatives, including those focused on financing and financial aid, workforce policy, and other areas.

 ► Washington has participated in WICHE initiatives related to distance education, workforce development, and behavioral health.

 Return on Investment.

-► In 2016-17 Washington, its institutions, and its students saved or brought in over $40 million through WICHE and spent $145,000 for membership in the commission, yielding a 276-fold return on investment.
+► In 2017-18 Washington, its institutions, and its students saved or brought in over $45.9 million through WICHE and spent $149,000 for membership in the commission, yielding a 293-fold return on investment.

-► In the last 5 years, Washington students’ savings from WUE alone have totaled more than $164 million, yielding a 241-fold return on the state’s investment in WICHE.
+► In the last 5 years, Washington students’ savings from WUE alone have totaled more than $173 million, yielding a 246-fold return on the state’s investment in WICHE.

 Programs and Participation.

 Western Regional Graduate Program.
-Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality programs at 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2016-17 Washington sent 156 students to out-of-state institutions, while receiving 103.
+In 2017-18 Washington sent 156 students to out-of-state institutions, while receiving 106.